 Divers ; These have been around in the same basic form as we have today since the mid to late 1960s.
 There are many different makes and styles, but the principle is to attach it to your mainline which then acts as a shovel, diving to what depth of line you let out being partly controlled by the speed you are traveling, taking into account for any current movement also.
 These use no additional sinker to achieve this depth, just the angle of the diver's front edge.
 Your lure is attached to the rear so when a fish hits, that extra weight of the fish is supposed to trip the tail of the diver down allowing you to pull the fish in with no resistance from the diver.

-The first one I can remember came out in the mid 1960s and was made by Tommie Collins in his garage as a part time business.
-The name Collins & Collins on the unit probably derived from him and his wife Vera who lived in Anacortes Washington at the time.
+The first one I can remember came out in the mid 1960s and was made by Collins & Collins in Anacortes Washington at the time.
 It was listed as patent pending, and they called it The Pink Lady.
-It was made of sheet orange plastic like the 1960s illuminated edge drafting squares that showed a bright edge.
-The 3/16" brazing rod was threaded which then had nuts on each side holding the rods to the plastic.
-It had an external lead weight bolted onto the single brass arm underneath.
+However the one most seen was made of sheet orange plastic like the 1960s illuminated edge drafting squares that showed a bright edge (reminiscent of my old Boeing drafting days).
+The 1/8" brazing rod was threaded which then used nuts to secure this metal rod frame to the plastic blade.
+It had an external teardrop lead weight attached onto the single brass rod arm underneath.

-Luhr Jenson bought them out around 1970ish and changed the design slightly by making it injection molded and put lead shot in a hollow cavity underneath.
+Luhr Jenson bought the Collins out around the early 1970s and changed the design slightly by making it injection molded and put lead shot in a hollow cavity underneath.
 A somewhat improved? copy of the original is back on the market under a different name now of E-Z Diver now that the patents have expired.
 Colors today can be about anything you want, with chartreuse, but red still being the most popular, with green, blue or just the plain silver coming in also.
 A change in color sometimes makes a difference to the fish, but with the need for many colors also flattens the fisherpersons wallet somewhat.